Throughout Baker University’s history, we have introduced programs to serve the changing needs of students.

 Student Learning Outcomes

-The nursing program prepares confident, competent and responsible professional nurses who are able to:
+The nursing program prepares confident, competent, and responsible professional nurses who are able to do the following:

-4. Communicate and collaborate effectively with individuals, families, populations, communities, and the interdisciplinary team across the health care continuum.
+3. Communicate and collaborate effectively with clients, the interdisciplinary health care team, and community stakeholders across the health care continuum.

-9. Manage patient care technologies and information management systems when delivering care across the health care continuum.
+5. Manage patient care technologies and information systems when delivering care across the health care continuum,

-10. Provide effective health promotion, disease and injury prevention care to diverse individuals, families, populations and communities across the health care continuum.
+6. Provide effective health promotion and preventative care across the health care continuum.